HjalmarSnoep/LTTC-long-term-time-capsule/README.md

 - there is a definite decline in scientific rigour
 - Political diversity decreases, polarisation increases, subject for polarisation seems less important then the polarisation itself subjects of debate are forgotten in a few years
 - there is a great sense of stress and urgency in the media and the way people speak.

+Despite all this, I don´t really believe we are living in end times, as the human race, "westernised" civilization, I don´t know.

+I personally had a close brush with death and found that many things I hold important, I have never said.
+Things that were so basic, so universally understood differently than I see them, that I never dared express them.
+I always thought I had the broader perspective, but that very few understood what I meant.
+This seems to have gotten worse.
+Perhaps this is just my pathetic claim to immortality prompted by overamped individuality, perhaps next time I (almost) die I want to feel I have said everything.
+That I have taken my responsibility as an information processing unit to actually communicate my findings.

 ## copies
 Copy or make your own..
 I think the important thing is there´ll be many, you might think other things are important, some things you might not have considered, use my pages as a template, please.
 We are many different viewpoint and it is important to preserve many different viewpoints.